nomic/roz/README.md

 ### roz(grant(...) | revoke(...) [grant(...) | revoke(...),* ] )
-`roz` expects one or more `grant` or `revoke` statements.  `grant` and `revoke` can be replaced with any funciton with this signature: fn(req, callback), where the callback is your typical fn(err, result).
+`roz` expects one or more `grant` or `revoke` statements.  `grant` and `revoke` can be any function with this signature: fn(req, callback), where the callback takes err then result.

 `grant` calls back with *true* (grant access) or *null* (unchanged), and `revoke` calls back with *false* (revoke access) or *null* (unchanged).
-Access will be denied by roz by default, so at least one `grant` must fire.
+Access is denied by default, so at least one `grant` must fire.

 ### where(ruleFn [, reqAccessor*])
-`where` is a helper that applies a function (your authorization rule) to variables extracted from the request.
-Each *reqAccessor* can either be a string or a function.
-If it is a string, `where` will use it as an arg to *req.param()*.
+`where` applies a plain old javascript function (*ruleFn*) to data in the request.
+You specify the *ruleFn*, and then for each argument, a *reqAccessor* for getting data from the request.
+If a *reqAccessor* is a string, `where` will use it as an arg to *req.param()*.
 If *reqAccessor* is a function, the function is called with the request and expected to return a value.

-Once extracted, the values are passed to the *ruleFn* with a callback which should be called with *true* or *false* (or an error).
+Once extracted, the values are passed to the *ruleFn* along with a callback which should be called with *true* or *false* (or an error).

 ### require("roz")(options)